dsc-sookmyung/2023-ta-bom-SolutionChallenge/readme.md

 #### See the history of orders
   On the Orders page, users can check their current order status and past orders.
 Order statuses are categorized into three main categories: 'Order', 'Cooking', and 'GOOD TO GO'.
-Users can write reviews for past orders.
+Whenever the restaurant updates its status, the customer's order status also changes.

 <br/>

 ![review](https://user-images.githubusercontent.com/70003845/229252041-04333560-8657-4610-b63e-de73d6a6ae68.png)

 #### Write and read reviews
-  On the Orders page, users can check their current order status and past orders.
-Order statuses are categorized into three main categories: 'Order', 'Cooking', and 'GOOD TO GO'.
+  Users can check their current order status and past orders.
 Users can write reviews for past orders.

 <br/>